SVP-GU/TIG240-Portfolio/docs/challenges/polarization/index.md

 ## Problem framing

-> **TODO (track lead, after Session 1):** 2–3 paragraphs describing the shared problem space — what "polarization" means in this challenge, why it matters, what kinds of approaches are in scope.
+> **TODO (track lead, after Session 1):**
+Political polarization within social media refers to how people increasingly become separated into ideological groups with limited interaction or understanding between them.
+Social platforms can reinforce this through recommendation algorithms, echo chambers, misinformation, and engagement-driven content, which may increase hostility and reduce constructive public discourse.
+This track explores how digital systems and platform design can either contribute to or reduce polarization online.
+Projects may focus on areas such as recommendation systems, media literacy, moderation, discussion tools, transparency, or interventions that encourage healthier and more diverse online interactions.
+Both technical and non-technical approaches are within scope.

 ## Axes of variation